Edible Seashore of the Pacific Northwest

 look for shore crabs under rocks at low tide.

-varieties in the Pacific Northwest are
+edible crabs in the Pacific Northwest include

 Purple shore crab